fbpx

 Alexis Baden-Mayer

-Alexis Baden-Mayer (RYT200) started taking yoga in 2003 at the dance studio where she taught ballet.
+Alexis Baden-Mayer (RYT200) started taking yoga in 2003.
 Yoga, breathing and meditation became her refuge in 2016 when she had to give up teaching ballet to fulfill her responsibilities as a sandwich generation caregiver.
 After her parents passed away, she decided to deepen her yoga practice in the Thrive Teacher Training.

 Alexis’s yoga classes benefit from her decades of dance training and teaching experience.
-What she knew about how to align the body from dance has been enhanced by what she has learned about the body’s energy centers (chakras) from yoga.
+Her dance education in alignment is enhanced by her understanding of the body’s energy centers (chakras) from yoga.
 Her creative sequences help students of all levels increase strength, balance and range of motion.
-Alexis is a playful and supportive teacher who lives for those aha moments when everything clicks and students find their power.
+Alexis is a playful and supportive teacher who lives for those “ah” moments when everything clicks and students find their power.

 Elizabeth Elliott